lolmaus/config-store/README.md

 # @config-store

 A strict, schema-first config manager designed for long-lived frontend apps.
-It treats user settings as versioned data structures rather than loose JSON blobs, ensuring your application state remains consistent as your requirements evolve.
+It treats user settings as a versioned data structure rather than a loose JSON blob, ensuring your application state remains consistent as your requirements evolve.

-- **Universal Config:** Store user settings, feature flags, or any persistent client-state.
+- **Universal Config:** Store user settings, feature flags, or any persistent client-state in a centralized JSON-like structure.
 - **Zod-Powered:** The config is defined as a Zod schema, providing strict TypeScript inference across your codebase.
 Each setting can be anything from a `boolean` to a complex nested object.
 The Zod schema also provides defaults for each value.
 - **Atomic Persistence:** The config is stored and retrieved as a single JSON-like data structure.
 - **Migrations:** As your schema changes, define migration functions to automatically update a user's config to conform to the new schema.
 This process is transparent to the consuming app.